tub-rip/DERD-Net/README.md

 </div>
 <br>

-Using 3-fold cross-validaton on the MVSEC <em>indoor_flying</em> sequences, our approach drastically outperforms comparable methods:
+Using three-fold cross-validaton on the MVSEC <em>indoor_flying</em> sequences, our approach drastically outperforms comparable methods:

 - Using purely monocular data, our method achieves comparable results to existing _stereo_ methods.
 - When applied to stereo data, it strongly outperforms all state-of-the-art (SOTA) approaches, reducing the mean absolute error by at least 42%.